sashadar/From-Homeland-to-Homeland/README.md

 **Additional Info**

-Image files are compressed to use in Web.
+- Image files are compressed to use in Web.
-External font files are legal and free.
+- External font files are legal and free.
 They are stored inside a project.
+- [Link to the project on GitHub Pages][gitpages]

 **Next steps**